hapijs/hapi/docs/Reference.md

 ```

 In addition to the optional '?' suffix, a parameter name can also specify the number of matching segments using the '*' suffix, followed by a number
 greater than 1.
-If the number of expected parts can be anything, then use '*' without a number (matchin any number of segments can only be used in the
+If the number of expected parts can be anything, then use '*' without a number (matching any number of segments can only be used in the
 last path segment).

 ```javascript